- Why Research

 Drs.
 Feinman and Montgomery are conducting studies prompted by the recent discovery that the gut microbiome, consisting of tens of trillions of bacteria, contributes to the variability in immune response to cancer therapies.
 They hope to determine whether distinct gut microbial communities increase the efficacy of chemotherapies by re-activating the immune system to eradicate TNBC tumor cells.

-The goal of this study is to identify novel biomarkers associated with a microbiota-induced immune activation that can predict response to chemotherapy and ultimately to find clues of how to optimize therapeutic strategies to improve outcomes for patients with this heterogeneous disease.
+The researchers hope to identify novel biomarkers within the microbiome that can predict response to chemotherapy.
+Ultimately, they aim to find clues of how to optimize therapeutic strategies to improve outcomes for patients with TNBC.

 Dr. Rena Feinman is an Associate Scientist in the Department of Research and Member of the John Theurer Cancer Center at Hackensack University Medical Center.
 She received her PhD in the Department of Microbiology at the New York University School of Medicine and pursued her postdoctoral fellowship at Memorial Sloan Kettering Cancer Center.